widdowquinn/pyani/README.md

 ## DEPENDENCIES

-Note that dependencies should automatically be installed if you are using version 0.1.3.2 or greater, and installing with `pip install pyani`.
+Note that Python package dependencies should automatically be installed if you are using version 0.1.3.2 or greater, and installing with `pip install pyani`.

 For earlier versions, you can satisfy dependencies by using `pip install -r requirements.txt` (using the `requirements.txt` file in this repository).